 I didn't know I was training myself for swimming at the time I was doing this routine which is quite simply another fabulous testimonial to the power of postural alignment to enhance our entire physical function in readiness for whatever we choose to do in life.

-So if you have joint pain, muscular strains, poor posture, stiffness or weakness or you're interested in fine-tuning your body, improving your sporting performance, enhancing your physical wellbeing and maintaining your vitality through the ages then call me now for a consultation or join me each week at the Yoga Circle Noosaville and start to change your life now.
+So if you have joint pain, muscular strains, poor posture, stiffness or weakness or you're interested in fine-tuning your body, improving your sporting performance, enhancing your physical wellbeing and maintaining greater vitality through the ages then call me now for a consultation or join me each week at the Yoga Circle Noosaville.

 You never know what you'll be able to do later this year... perhaps quite accidentally.